A note on temperature without energy - a social example

 The question if the statistical mechanics can be useful in social sciences is open.
-Physicists who try to apply it there - the sociophysicists \cite{book,santo} - are often enthusiastic \cite{inclme}.
-Reactions of the social scientists are much more critical \cite{mywind}.
-In the sociology, the question is formulated in more general terms.
-Namely, the empiricistic orientation is accepted only by part of the sociologists.
-Leaving aside this philosophical aspect of discussion, here we are interested to what extent the concept of temperature can be directly applied in sociology.
-In the statistical mechanics, the temperature is a measure of the mean kinetic energy of particles.
+Physicists who try to apply it there - the sociophysicists \cite{book,santo} - are often enthusiastic, including this author.
+As reported in \cite{mywind}, reactions of the social scientists are much more critical.
+Here we are interested to what extent the concept of temperature can be directly applied in sociology.
+In the statistical mechanics, temperature is a measure of the mean kinetic energy of particles.
 However, there is no direct equivalent of energy in social sciences.
 We expect intuitively that at high temperatures there is more noise and disorder.
 Actually, this rough interpretation motivated the use of the term 'social temperature' in classical texts \cite{stauf}.
-Often, temperature is introduced as a disorder parameter in model formulas borrowed directly from the statistical physics \cite{wio,kaho}.
+Often, temperature is introduced as a disorder parameter in model formulas borrowed directly from statistical physics \cite{wio,kaho}.\\

 In a recent preprint \cite{lmf}, temperature of a social system was introduced as the derivative of the entropy density with respect to the amount of cooperation.
 This way is promising, as the entropy can be defined for any probability distribution and the concept of energy is not needed.
 However, the problem appears what condition should be imposed to the quantity with respect to which the derivative is calculated.
 Using energy, volume or number of particles we get $1/T$, $p/T$ or $\mu /T$, respectively, where $T$ is the temperature, $p$ is the pressure and $\mu$ is the chemical potential.
 Then it is not clear how $T$ is entangled in the derivative used in Ref. \cite{lmf}.
-On the other hand, the paper \cite{lmf} is full of original, new and interesting concepts (as the Dipole model), which are however not necessary if we want merely to prove that temperature can be defined quantitatively in a social system.
-Such a proof - as simple as possible - is our aim here.
-The note presented here is motivated by Ref. \cite{lmf} and profits from this reference.
+On the other hand, the paper \cite{lmf} is full of original, new and interesting concepts (as the Dipole model), which are however not necessary if we want merely to show that temperature can be defined quantitatively in a social system.
+Such a demonstration - as simple as possible - is our aim here.
+The note presented here is motivated by Ref. \cite{lmf} and profits from this reference.\\